-During Hail events damage on tile can occur in numerous forms.
-It can produce visible cracks at overlaps, chips at the perimeter edges of the nose of the tiles, create blowout on the backside that will appear as holes and create surface cracking from the impact of the hail stones that are not uniform in geometry and often have pointed crystalline designs moving at terminal velocity upon impact to the roofing surface.
+During hail events, damage to tile can occur in numerous forms.
+It can produce visible cracks at overlaps, produce chips at the perimeter edges of the nose of the tiles, create blowout on the backside that will appear as holes and create surface cracking from the impact of the hail stones that are not uniform in geometry and often have pointed crystalline designs moving at terminal velocity upon impact to the roofing surface.